exercism/php/docs/INSTALLATION.md

 ### macOS

 While PHP is often bundled with macOS, it is often outdated.
-We recommended installing php through [Homebrew](https://brew.sh/).
+We recommended installing PHP through [Homebrew](https://brew.sh/).
 You can install Homebrew following the instructions [here](https://brew.sh/#install).

 To confirm its installation try the following command, it should output Homebrew `3.2.x` at the time of this writing.
 ```bash
 $ brew --version
 ```

-Install php via homebrew
+Install PHP via homebrew
 ```bash
 $ brew install php@8.0
 ```

-This should display the now installed version of php, at least version `8.0.x`.
+This should display the now installed version of PHP, at least version `8.0.x`.
 ```bash
 $ php -v
 ```